chatid/chatid-mdwiki/chatbar/demos.md

 ## Add experts by mapping a brand's name to it's chatid

 In this example, we populate the Experts List by mapping a brand string to it's `chatid`.
 Then we add the chatid and corresponding CTA.
-Notice the use of a callback function for obtaining the result of the first API call: this is necessary because Chatbar loads asynchronously.
+Notice the use of a callback function for getting the result of the first API call to accommodate async flow:

 ```
 <div id='chatid-cta'></div>
 <script>
-CID.q.push(['mapBrand', 'Acer', function(chatid) {
+CID.q.push(['mapBrand', 'ChatID', function(chatid) {
-  CID.q.push(['addChatId', chatid]);
   CID.q.push(['addCTA', {
     chatid: chatid,
     container: '#chatid-cta',